techie-dera/taskmanager/Readme.md

     -   Task titles are truncated on the board for readability, with full titles accessible via tooltips.
     -   Mandatory fields are marked with a red asterisk (\*).
-    -   Notifications and alerts provided via toast messages.
+    -   Notifications and alerts are provided via toast messages.

 -   **Collaboration:**
     -   Add members to task boards.